Me

 Journal reviewer Transactions on Machine Learning Research, IEEE Transactions on Pattern Analysis and Machine Intelligence, Machine Learning, IEEE Transactions on Image Processing, IEEE Transactions on Industrial Informatics, IEEE Transactions on Multimedia, ACM Transactions on Multimedia Computing Communications and Applications

-Area chair ACML
+Area chair ICLR, ACL Rolling Review, ACML